 B. UA Qualifications for First-time ACM Certification

 - Graduate: The graduate ACM is for first-time graduate students or graduate students transferring to UA from another university.
 Graduate students must meet all admission requirements and hold a valid admission letter from the Graduate School.
+Only graduate students with unconditional admission status can be accepted for the ACM program.

 C. UA Qualifications for Continuing ACM Certification